m4saka/kshootmania-v2/src/docs/ksh_format_spec.md

 ## Footer

-The lines after the first bar line is described as the footer of a KSH chart file.
+The lines after the first bar line are described as the footer of a KSH chart file.
 The footer can only have definition lines (or comment lines).

 The list of definition types is as follows: